The 20 Best Drug Induced Dyskinesia Doctors Near Me in Ohio, US

 Offers Telehealth

-Kristin Appleby is a Neurologist in Cleveland, Ohio.
-Dr. Appleby has been practicing medicine for over 29 years and is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Parkinson's Disease, Movement Disorders, Essential Tremor, and Drug Induced Dyskinesia.
+Kristin Appleby is a Neurologist practicing medicine in Cleveland, Ohio.
+She has been practicing medicine for over 29 years.
+Dr. Appleby is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
+She is also highly rated in 44 other conditions, according to our data.
+Her clinical expertise encompasses Parkinson's Disease, Movement Disorders, Essential Tremor, and Drug Induced Dyskinesia.
+Dr. Appleby is board certified in American Board Of Psychiatry And Neurology, 2010.

 Distinguished in Drug Induced Dyskinesia